Keenan Hall: Rivalries with Stanford and Zahm

 Traditionally, the rival dorm of Keenan has always been the twin dorm Stanford Hall, with whom Keenan shares its chapel.
 The annual inter-hall football match is called "Battle for the Chapel".
 Keenan is very active in sports, especially in interhall leagues.
-In recent times the main rival of Keenan has been Zahm Hall.
+In former times the main rival of Keenan was Zahm Hall.
 Residents of Keenan and Zahm have a long history of pranks and feuds, but due to Zahm Hall being discontinued, the rivalry no longer exists and the main rivalry remains with Stanford Hall.

 Other traditions

 Another event on campus is Muddy Sunday, a volleyball tournament played in mud during the annual spring An Tóstal celebrations.
 All the profits go to Habitat for Humanity.
 Keenan Hall's "SYR" is Disco Roll, a 70's-themed disco dance held at a local roller skate rink.
 Keenan also takes part in two service events each year as well as a weekly trip to South Bend's Dismas House, a safe haven for people recently released from incarceration, every Monday evening for dinner.
 Keenan residents have volunteered at Dismas House for over 35 years, and in 2011 the Hall was awarded the T. Brooks Brademas Lifetime Achievement Award for their contributions.
 The two major service events are the Great Pumpkin, a haunted house set up in the Kommons for underprivileged children in South Bend for Halloween, and Day of Service, which takes place in late March.
 Keenan also runs Keenan Klassic, a two-on-two charity basketball tournament the weekend of Reading Days in May.